 I started traveling as a child.
-Disney, Tampa and Daytona, annual snowskiing trips to places like Breckenridge, CO, Winter Park, CO and Jackson Hole, WY, boating in the Ozarks, Mississippi River, Mark Twain Caverns and a historic trip to Washington, D.C. gave me a good start.
+Disney, Tampa, and Daytona, annual snow-skiing trips to places like Breckenridge, CO, Winter Park, CO, and Jackson Hole, WY, boating in the Ozarks, Mississippi River, Mark Twain Caverns and a historic trip to Washington, D.C. gave me a good start.

-Guatemala was an interesting whirlwind of tours; a volcano outside Guatemala City, toured a lunch meat processing facility, met with Cargill in Guatemala to see their efforts at importing soy for nutrition.
-Guatemala has a great program implementing a soy cow to make soy milk into Fundaninas orphanages that take in girls from sex trade and teach them trades and the English language.
+Guatemala was an interesting whirlwind of tours: a volcano outside Guatemala City, a lunch meat processing facility, and a meeting with Cargill in Guatemala to see their efforts at importing soy for nutrition.
+Guatemala has a great program implementing a soy dairy to make soy milk for Fundaninas orphanages that take in girls from the sex trade and teach them trades and the English language.

-These days I have my own children to show the world to.
-They get really excited about travel and seeing new things.
-But, they also like to hear stories about other places and cultures.
+These days, I have my own children to show the world to.
+They get really excited about travel and seeing new things, but they also like to hear stories about other places and cultures.
 Each time I travel without my boys, I bring them back a book from a local author.
 It shows them that there’s life beyond corn fields and combines.
 They look forward to new experiences and aren’t so scared about the unknown of traveling.

-In March 2015, my husband, Royce and I took the boys along with some friends of ours to the beautiful 7 mile beach in Negril, Jamaica.
-Can you believe a 3 and 5 year old would pick Jamaica over Walt Disney World?!
-Grandpa goes to Jamaica and they want to go, too, I guess.
+In March 2015, my husband Royce and I took the boys, along with some friends of ours, to the beautiful 7 Mile Beach in Negril, Jamaica.
+Can you believe a 3- and 5-year-old would pick Jamaica over Walt Disney World?!
+Grandpa goes to Jamaica, and they want to go, too, I guess.

-In March 2016, I traveled to Puerto Vallarta, Mexico for a much anticipated destination wedding for some very special clients.
+In March 2016, I traveled to Puerto Vallarta, Mexico for a much-anticipated destination wedding for some very special clients.
 I think they all had an amazing time.
-Great beach, amazing weather, comfy hotel and beautiful scenery.
+Great beach, amazing weather, comfy hotel, and beautiful scenery.
 RIU Vallarta gave us a comfy home for the week.
-I did get some fun in the sun worked into this mix though.
+I did get some fun in the sun worked into this mix, though.
 I visited the Marietta Islands and went swimming with the dolphins.
 Both were unforgettable experiences!

 I came home from Mexico to a jealous husband.
-He wanted some sunshine too.
+He wanted some sunshine, too.
 So we found a great beach in Punta Cana, Dominican Republic.
 The RIU Palace Punta Cana treated us great.
 The stunning Bavaro Beach left us wanting a little more beach time on the powdery white sand.